The 2021 Royal Easter Show in numbers

 The Bandy & Johnson Working Draft Horse Team travelled around GIANTS Stadium enough times to travel from Sydney City to Sydney Olympic Park, and the Nickelodeon Street Parade travelled around the Showground enough times to reach Newcastle from Sydney.

-Almost every show-goer loves a showbag and a ride, evidenced by a whopping 2.1 million unique ride experiences being taken and 1.8 million showbags purchased.
+Almost every show-goer loves a showbag and a ride.
+This was evidenced by a whopping 2.1 million unique ride experiences being taken and 1.8 million showbags purchased.

-One of the hottest new foods at the show this year, Bacon on a Stick, did so well that the amount of bacon sold could wrap around the entirety of the Sydney Showground.
+It was one of the hottest new foods at the Royal Easter Show this year.
+Bacon on a Stick did so well that the amount of bacon sold could wrap around the entirety of the Sydney Showground.
 The other food highlights for 2021 were: